IWE Tree

 OptionDefaultDescription

--f, --format <FORMAT>markdownOutput format: markdown, keys, json
+-f, --format <FORMAT>markdownOutput format: markdown, keys, json, yaml.

--d, --depth <DEPTH>4Maximum depth to traverse
+-d, --depth <DEPTH>4Maximum depth to traverse.

--v, --verbose <LEVEL>0Verbosity level (1=info, 2=debug)
+-v, --verbose <LEVEL>0Verbosity level (1=info, 2=debug).

 Output Formats